cgorski03/magic-folder/TESTING.md

 - Temporary databases are created and cleaned up for each test
 - Shared test utilities (`test_utilities.hpp`) provide common functionality

+### Encryption Key Handling in Tests

+- Test fixtures create a temporary SQLite database file and pass a fixed test key when constructing `MetadataStore`.
+- Production code acquires the key from the OS secure store using `magic_core::EncryptionKeyService::get_database_key()`; tests do not call the OS keychain.
+- If you add tests that construct `MetadataStore` directly, provide a key: `MetadataStore(db_path, std::string(32, 'K'))`.

 ### Why Integration Tests?

 1. **Simple Architecture**: `FileInfoService` is a thin wrapper around `MetadataStore`
 2. **Real World Testing**: Tests the actual integration between components
 3. **Database Operations**: Ensures SQLite operations work correctly
 4. **Vector Embeddings**: Tests the full pipeline including Faiss index operations
+5. **Encryption**: Validates that encrypted databases cannot be opened with wrong keys

 ## Test Data